HazelTheWitch/InvTemplates/README.md

 ##### alphabetically-sorting

-Alphabetically sorted slot, prefers items starting with A going to Z.
+Alphabetically sorted slot, prefers items starting with A going to Z, then sorts by quantity.

+##### quantity-sorting

+Sorts by quantity greatest to least, then sorts alphabetically.

 ##### empty